Jun 9, 2022, 7:49:27 AM CDT Jun 20, 2024, 10:48:26 AM CDT

 • Make sure all water watchers know the swimming ability of each child in the pool.

-See more tips for a safe pool party.
+Read more about having a safe pool party.

 7. Realize not everyone will watch your child as you do.

-• Require all children to ask your permission before entering the water.
+Tip: Require all children to ask your permission before entering the water.
 Just because you're at the pool or beach doesn't mean the kids can automatically get in.
-(When your child asks permission, it reminds you to put on their life jacket and start watching.)
+When your child asks permission, it reminds you to put on their life jacket and start watching.

 See more information about pool safety rules and additional strategies to prevent childhood drowning.